AyaMZ28/Terraform/README.md

 - security_group: Manages security group rules for the EC2 instance.
 # Usage
 --------------
-At first you need to creat account on AWS and install VScode and terraform 1- Clone the repository.
+At first you need to creat account on AWS and install VScode and terraform then follow the steps:

+1- Clone the repository.
 2- Navigate to the terraform directory.
 3- Run terraform init to initialize the Terraform configuration.